Watch an Introduction Video of SGAT

 As a mark of gratitude and reverence, each sacred land sponsor’s name will be engraved on a commemorative space on the exterior boundary of the temple & on the interior walls of the dining hall.

-Note: No names will be engraved or displayed at the front walls of the temple.
+Note: No names will be engraved or displayed on the front walls of the Temple.

 Legacy Brick Sponsorship